SAVE THE DATE!

 Is there on-site medical care?

 Yes!
 Our camp has a 24-hour on-site Health Hut, staffed by physicians, nurses, and mental health professionals experienced in working with IBD patients.
-The Health Hut is run by our Medical Director, Ghassan Wahbeh, MD and Head Nurse, Teresa Wachs, RN.
+The Health Hut is run by our Medical Co-Directors Ghassan Wahbeh, MD and Teresa Wachs, RN.
 All medical care, including the distribution of camper medication, is handled through the Health Hut.

 Who else serves on staff?